JimmyCalvoMonge/adaptive/README.md

 - `references/` contains main related references.
 - `design/` contains a jupyter notebook with some implementation designs and drafts for both classical and adaptive.

+- Non adaptive cases studied for relapse case as well.

 JCM